Osama Daoud Abdellatif: DAL Group

 DAL Group also founded the Khartoum International Community School (KICS) and, as part of their commitment to corporate social responsibility, is active in a number of cultural activities, such as the Sudan Traditional Food Festival or festivals celebrating Sudanese musical traditions.

 After inheriting an engineering and tractor company from his father in the 1960s, Daoud rapidly expanded it to its present-day size as Sudan's largest conglomerate.
 Despite US-imposed sanctions on trade with Sudan, DAL Food Industries has been official bottler and retailer of the Coca-Cola Company in Sudan.

-Personal life

-Osama Daoud is married and has six children.